revel/revel.github.io/manual/binding.md

 }
 </pre>

-Before invoking the action, Revel asks its Binder to convert parameters of those names to the requested data type.
-If the binding is unsuccessful for any reason, the parameter will have the zero value for its type.
+- Before invoking the action, Revel asks its Binder to convert parameters of those names to the requested data type.
+- If the binding is unsuccessful for any reason, the parameter will have the zero value for its type.

 ## Binder

-To bind a parameter to a data type, use Revel's Binder ([godoc](../docs/godoc/binder.html)).
-It is integrated with the Params object as the following example shows:
+- To bind a parameter to a data type, use Revel's [`Binder`](../docs/godoc/binder.html).
+- The [`Binder`](../docs/godoc/binder.html) is integrated with the [`Params`](../docs/godoc/params.html) object.

 {% raw %}
 <pre class="prettyprint lang-go">
+// Example params to binder
 func (c SomeController) Action() revel.Result {
 	var ids []int
 	c.Params.Bind(&amp;ids, "ids")